oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 ##### Finally, the function returns the uniqueArray which will contain all the unique elements of the given arr array.
 #

+# Some of the edge cases to consider while testing the removeDuplicates function are:

+* Input array of different data types: The function should handle arrays that contain elements of different data types like numbers, strings, objects, etc.

+* Input array of different case sensitivity: The function should handle arrays that contain elements with different case sensitivity.
+For example, "Hi" and "hi".

+* Input array length: The function should handle arrays of different lengths including arrays with 0 or 1 elements.

+* Input of non-array data type: The function should handle cases where the input is not an array but some other data type like a string, number, etc.
+#
 # With Recursion:

 ```